 Many sleep disorders can be successfully treated.
-Specialists at the Seton Sleep Labs can detect conditions that may be keeping you from having a healthy good night’s sleep.
+Specialists at the Ascension Seton Sleep Labs can detect conditions that may be keeping you from having a healthy good night’s sleep.
 Trained staff use advanced monitoring equipment and computer software to record data while you sleep.
 Qualified physicians pinpoint the disorder, allowing your referring physician to prescribe therapy.

 Suffering from a Sleep Disorder?